xlynkz/xlynkz.github.io/README.md

 Fastur
+platfor.js as require.js

+nutrigenics number
+flow diagram of entire thing..  on window at slco office setup(key(fob()workout()mail etc)) calculate networth oinvest in seats? (yes, if programatic) sams #: I'm returning next year: but you never know (home as health, behind theory) hot water, keys()* 3becareful with jeff(adrea)(silverstones) brands(identity) policy(identity)
+10*1=10 as stoff
+audio, visual synhro as demo
+license
+aqpartmnent
+record lectlures and aget someone to paraphrase product social network for machines(linked in + twitter) stoff german n physic manadrin and biz english n philo swahilli n family jinrong.ca

+repackagin ap think of identity aoi as n add 10% and resell where we also scour crunchbase etc to provide value for brands programattic buying for me and as a Product feature.

+how much value can we put into the addition of platform.js inside an index.html different ways to incorporate the best infrastructure: automatically hire developer tshirt via voice design intentions of essay topics office hours into phone
+--al prev work completed this wknd, and feve hired pre reading week, sizing up for playoffs, sobered through drinmking sales during week the grid is doing (beauty.css) hide account until product displays (get it delivered prose.io(identify actionable(functionable)and send to devnet))

+every book needed for class, do the reading for today, get ready for hiring by 3 and the essay text ordan where were at (SLC) beer after text nadya(annie) email the wed girl, get someone to manage all olf that have my p4references written on prose, means it must be rpivate functions get sent to all the databases via API WTC/ofhedgfunds/shirts deign icons for all includins css via js can't steal my mind... james zaza 4165626468 $500/m valerie as a direco richard xu as sales

+(mutual funds as a service)
+real estate service

+julia in architecture
+brian re: $1500
 determinee thee beest iideads in yourr fiieelld snnsiing uuth of conntenntt provvidde sttream of conttentt we return ttrruuthh cconfiddeennccee andd highllight liess.

     Consolidate scripts +(fastur.ca/smile.js)
-    Implement prose as def!!ault dashboard for Fastur logins. optimize options on product settings
+    Implement prose as def!!ault dashboard for Fastur logins.

+    optimize options on product settings
     Extract ideas, products and patents, publications from thought leaders and store w algolia API